pranjalsingh03/pranjalsingh03/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Web Calendar
+- 🔭 I’m currently working on Calculator
-- 🌱 I’m currently learning Javascript and Python
+- 🌱 I’m currently learning Java
 - 💬 Ask me about Web Development
 - 📫 How to reach me: https://www.linkedin.com/in/pranjalsingh03/
 - 😄 Pronouns: He/His